 The Chi prefers a den of its own, often being contended in seeking solace beneath your blanket, clothes pile or pillows.

 Chihuahuas are known for shaking and shivering to such an extent that a new owner could be highly concerned and take it for a medical issue.
-However, in major cases there is nothing to worry about since being the smallest of all dog breeds, they exhibit this kind of behavior when they feel cold mostly during the onset of fall and winters.
+However, in most cases there is nothing to worry about since being the smallest of all dog breeds, they exhibit this kind of behavior when they feel cold mostly during the onset of fall and winters.

 Shivering is an automatic reflex that gets triggered whenever they are cold, helping to increase the blood flow of the body and preventing them from falling prey to hypothermia (loss of body heat at a fast rate).